 What to Check in Your Benefits Guide

-If you're wondering whether your current benefits cover acupuncture or other alternative medicine, look for these indicators in your plan documents:
+If you're wondering whether your current benefits cover acupuncture or other alternative medicine, look for these signs in your plan documents:

-• Can you use FSA/HSA dollars? - Under IRS rules, acupuncture is a qualified medical expense, but only with a prescription or letter of medical necessity.
-WellthCare's system automates this, too.
+- Can you use FSA/HSA dollars? - Under IRS rules, acupuncture is a qualified medical expense, but only with a prescription or letter of medical necessity.
+WellthCare's system automates that, too.

 The Bigger Picture: Why This Matters for Employers and Employees

-Employers are increasingly adopting innovative benefit systems precisely because alternative medicine can reduce overall healthcare waste.
+Employers are adopting innovative benefit systems because alternative medicine can reduce overall healthcare waste.
 When employees use acupuncture for pain management instead of opioids or expensive surgeries, premium costs go down.
+WellthCare accelerates these savings by making such care $0 copay and rewarding every visit with store credits and automatic retirement contributions, creating a system where healthcare pays you back.
 WellthCare's data shows that integrating preventive and alternative care leads to fewer claims, lower costs, and higher retention.
-With over 75 tracked preventive actions and an AI-driven Readiness Index, employers get proof of savings-not just promises.
+With over 75 tracked preventive actions and an AI-driven Readiness Index, employers get proof of savings—not just promises.

 In summary: Yes, you can use healthcare benefits for acupuncture—but only if your plan covers it or you're in a Health-to-Wealth system that makes it $0 co-pay.
 If you're with a traditional BUCA plan, check your specific policy for acupuncture coverage, and consider whether a preventive-first ecosystem like WellthCare could unlock better access and lower costs.
 The future of benefits is already here: care that pays you back.